Ramesses II: Birth, Family, Military Campaigns & Death

 Not wanting to look weak in their respective nations, both rulers claimed that it was the other who sued for peace.
 In Ramesses’ case, he went ahead to carve the treaty into the temple at Karnak.
 In about 18 articles, the treaty invoked the deities from both Egypt and Hittite to keep the peace between the two nations.
 It covered issues such as extradition, arbitration of conflicts, trade agreements, and economic aid pacts in times of natural disasters.

-In the ensuing decades after the Treaty at Kadesh, Ramesses was able to focus fully on his grandiose infrastructural projects.
+In the ensuing decades after the Treaty at Kadesh, Ramesses was able to focus fully on his grandiose infrastructural projects in Egypt.

 Did you know: A copy of the Ancient Egyptian Peace Treaty with the Hittites is boldly displayed on the wall of the General Assembly building of the United Nations?